 - monitoring the Group’s investment and hedging policies

-- monitoring the Group’s Internal Control System and its effectiveness
+- monitoring the Group’s Internal Control System and the effectiveness thereof

 - monitoring the Group’s real-estate strategy.

 The committee met for three half-day deliberations and conducted one telephone conference in 2021.
 All meetings were fully attended.

 The Personnel & Compensation Committee

 The Personnel & Compensation Committee comprises Tim Talaat (chair), Claudine Mollenkopf, Peter Schaub (except for matters regarding his own compensation) and Christian Wipf.
 The Group CEO also attends all committee meetings as a permanent guest, unless his own compensation or other topics relating to him are being discussed.
 The committee’s tasks comprise in particular:

 - devising guidelines for the CPH Group’s compensation and benefit policy (in particular the compensation principles for the Board and Group Executive Management) on behalf of the Board of Directors

-- submitting proposals to the full Board of Directors for the Board’s compensation
+- submitting proposals for the compensation of the Board of Directors to the full Board

-- assessing the performance of the Group CEO and the further members of Group Executive Management and their achievement of their annual targets, and submitting corresponding proposals for their fixed and variable compensation to the full Board of Directors
+- assessing the performance of the Group CEO and the further members of Group Executive Management and their achievement of their annual targets, and submitting corresponding proposals for the fixed and variable compensation of the same to the full Board of Directors

 - monitoring the implementation of the CPH Group’s personnel and compensation policies along with groupwide salary developments